crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 We could use the old technology of form with post and redirect in post request.
 Or we could use json.
 The old technique would be clunky if there are form errors.

+## Thursday 20211230-1545 - 20211230-1600: 15 minutes

+To get the email tool working, we need a couple of functions:

+- Rewrite script to get information from environment variables
+- Implement PasswordView
+- Pass secure information via environment variables
+- Separate views into separate packages
+- Release on PyPI

 # Schedule

+    Rewrite script to get information from environment variables Draft configuration file
+    Implement PasswordView
+    Pass secure information via environment variables
+    Separate views into separate packages
+    Release on PyPI

 # Tasks